maxja/book--the-c-programming-language--by--kernighan-ritchie/README.md

 * Multiline comments;
 * Variables declaration, assignment, and numeric types;
 * Looping via while;
-* String formating with %d.
+* String formating with %d for integers and %f for float.